Goutam415/TransportSimpleAssignment/README.md

 ## Development server

+Clone this repository to your local system.
+Change your directory to this application folder in which you have cloned the code via command line.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding